- Use Cases

 In this liquidation plot, spot ETH/USDT closing price data on 1-minute granularity is plotted on

 the upper subplot.
 Within the upper subplot is a scatter plot with liquidation values appended to the closing prices of ETH/USDT.
 The “bubbles” within the upper subplot vary in size based on the size of a buy or sell liquidation for each 1-minute closing price.
 On the bottom subplot, buy and sell liquidation volumes are combined into an individual subplot to supplement price trends in the upper subplot.
-The purpose of these subplots is to visually identify liquidation trends in response to changes in underlying spot price trends.
+The purpose of these subplots is to visually identify liquidation trends in response to changes in underlying spot market price trends.
 One of the main takeaways from the subplots is how trends tend to continue when liquidations occur.
 Of course, many of these liquidations are noise in the big picture, but the trend in continuous liquidations likely occurs of changes in market psychology.
 When a significant amount of assets are liquidated, it can generate panic and doubt among market participants, leading them to sell their holdings and contributing to higher market instability, thereby resulting in further liquidations.

 Synthetic Trading System Return Distributions

 This histogram plots the percent returns for each synthetic trade on ETH/USDT in 2023.
 The